evo-lua/evo-lua.github.io/docs/background-information/design/drafts/event-handling.md

 Creating new ``payload`` tables doesn't seem to add any overhead, [according to some very basic benchmarking](https://gist.github.com/Duckwhale/5685a0abe2930d563b4bc931a543b536).

-Since accessing the ``payload`` table *does* have a measurable performance impact, and many event handlers will only care about the ``eventID`` itself, it doesn't make sense to only pass an ``payload`` table with a ``payload.eventID`` field that would have to be read every time.
+Since accessing the ``payload`` table *does* have a measurable performance impact, and many event handlers will only care about the ``eventID`` itself, it doesn't make sense to only pass a ``payload`` table with a ``payload.eventID`` field that would have to be read every time.
 When no arguments passed, there's also no table creation (possible GC churn).

 ### Code Sharing